 It's not as unlikely as you would think, either.
 Coin Predictor has spotted a correlation between the value of Bitcoin and of Altcoins: When the value of Bitcoin changes, so does the value of the Altcoins — though not necessarily by the same amount.
 This doesn't ring true for all Altcoins, but there are some that are certainly influenced by Bitcoin.

 Best of all, we'll take any Bitcoin or Ethereum you mine using your Coinmine and throw in some interest.
 We call this Coinmine Interest.
-Just keep it in as a balance in your Coinmine Wallet for at least a month and we'll start lumping it on, starting at 6.5%, compounding monthly.
-This means $50 will turn into $53.25 in just one month.
-Nice.
+Just keep it in as a balance in your Coinmine Wallet for at least a month and we'll start lumping it on, starting at 6.5% APR, compounding monthly.